Injured in an accident or at work?

 Posterior facet syndrome

-Damaged spinal nerve roots
+Compressed or damaged spinal nerve roots

-What happens during spinal decompression?
+What happens during spinal decompression treatment?